 Adults who are at risk of placement in an Adult Care Home may qualify for assistance to remain at home instead.
 The Special Assistance In-Home Program (SA/IH) can help qualified individuals who are assessed as having a safe home environment and demonstrated need for additional financial supports and services, to continue living independently.
 SA/IH can assist with essential expenses such as food, shelter, clothing and other daily necessities associated with a private living arrangement.
 A case manager works with participants to determine the need and purpose for SA/IH assistance.
 The case manager also monitors to assure the funds are used for the intended purposes and that the participant remains safely at home.

-- Must require care in a licensed adult care facility (determined by physician) but express a desire to live at home or in another private living setting
+- Must require the same level of care as provided by an adult care facility (confirmed by MD) but express a desire to live at home or in another private living setting;

 - With services, can have health, safety and well-being maintained at home.